A Full Guide to the Center Back Soccer Position Explained

 Switch Smoothly Between Tactics

-Adapting to different soccer tactics is critical for a successful center-back pairing.
-Sometimes they need to stick to their man like glue, while others need to cover areas.
-These defensive players must have the tactical flexibility to switch strategies on the fly and communicate seamlessly with each other to avoid getting caught off guard and getting scored on.
+These defensive players must have the tactical flexibility to switch strategies on the fly and communicate seamlessly with one another to avoid being caught off guard and scored on.

 Image by Source